reflex-mev/reflex/website/docs/integration/revenue-configuration.md

 # Revenue Configuration

-Revenue sharing configurations in Reflex Protocol are centrally managed by the Reflex team to ensure security, consistency, and proper validation of all profit distribution mechanisms.
+Revenue sharing configurations in Reflex are centrally managed by the Reflex team to ensure security, consistency, and proper validation of all profit distribution mechanisms.

 ## Overview